Software Platform - Introduction

-As outlined here, Interface Insight is developing an innovative approach for Interface Control and Change Management, based on 'whole-systems-thinking'
+Interface Insight is developing an innovative'whole-systems-thinking' approach for Interface Control and Change Management activities in large and complex infrastructure projects, for reasons introduced here.

-This has involved the creation of a bespoke new software platform, because there did not seem to be any software product commercially available that fulfilled the holistic needs of the new approach.
-The approach spans multiple technical and non-technical disciplines, and enables proactive identification of hidden interface problems both within and between those disciplines.
-It combines elements of Graph Theory, diagrammatic representations of projects, and analysis of project data: it is highly visual, and it outputs meaningful insights - fast.
+This has involved the creation of a bespoke new software platform as none of the commercially available software packages already servicing the general needs of Project Management offer a holistic, whole project function to manage interfaces efficiently.
+Our approach spans multiple technical and non-technical disciplines, and enables proactive identification of hidden interface problems both within and between those disciplines.
+It combines elements of graph theory, diagrammatic representations of projects, and analysis of project data: it is highly visual, and it outputs meaningful insights - fast.

 The method and the platform are relevant for many types of projects, across a wide spectrum of sectors and industries.
 Despite the formative ideas growing from experiences gained in offshore renewables projects, the underlying principles of the approach and the mathematics and logic behind the software's functionality are just as relevant and applicable elsewhere - for example, from planning new transportation networks, through to refurbishing an historic building: the method is extremely flexible.

-Therefore, the tabs below outline a few of the currently anticipated 'User Groups' for the platform, once it is ready for launch.
-In the meantime, a variety of consultancy Services are outlined here.
+The tabs below outline a few of the currently anticipated 'User Groups' for the platform, once it is ready for launch.

 The initial ideas for the software platform were based around the needs of 'Project Developers'.